 Great Smoky Mountains National Park

-Great Smoky Mountains National Park is located in western North Carolina and eastern Tennessee.
-The park is open year-round and offers amazing wildlife viewing, hiking, camping, scenic driving and so much more.
+Great Smoky Mountains National Park is the most visited national park and is located in western North Carolina and eastern Tennessee.
+The park is open year-round and offers amazing wildlife viewing, hiking, camping, scenic driving, and much more.

-The park has an unbelievable amount of biodiversity within its 814 square miles.
-From watching black bears in Cade Cove to being lucky in the annual lottery and getting to see the Synchronous Fireflies.
+The park has an unbelievable amount of biodiversity within its 814 square miles, from watching black bears in Cade Cove to being lucky in the annual lottery and seeing the Synchronous Fireflies.

 You can spend weeks exploring the park and still find something new during your next visit.